murugand23/deep-research-agent/DESIGN.md

 ## What Worked Well

+### Source-Grounded Citations
+- **The "Writer with Tools" Failure:** I initially tried to give the writer agent tools to search for context on the fly.
+However, the model context window exploded.
+I had to remove the tools for the writer to get more context.
+This constraint forced me to implement the strict `[source_id]` tracking system.
+Since the writer couldn't "look it up," the researcher *had* to provide explicit, cited evidence for everything.
+The result is a system that is far less prone to hallucination because the writer is purely a synthesizer of verified facts.

 ### Search Quality
 - Adding the current date context (programatically injected) and detailed prompts for each node improved web search quality